-Digital Brands Group Expands Suite of eCommerce Tools Through Partnerships With Secur3D
+Digital Brands Group Expands Suite of eCommerce Tools Through Partnerships With SECUR3D

 Austin, Texas, Nov.
-12, 2025 (GLOBE NEWSWIRE) -- Digital Brands Group, Inc. (NASDAQ:DBGI) (the “Company,” “Digital Brands Group” or “DBG”) today announces its partnerships with Secur3D.ai to expand its suite of technology tools for eCommerce brands.
+14, 2025 (GLOBE NEWSWIRE) -- Digital Brands Group, Inc. (NASDAQ:DBGI) (the “Company,” “Digital Brands Group” or “DBG”) today announces its partnership with SECUR3D Inc (“SECUR3D”). to expand its suite of technology tools for eCommerce brands.
 These collaborations strengthen the Company’s ability to protect brand assets and accelerate growth through next-generation AI solutions.

-Secur3D is a leader in brand and intellectual property protection.
-Its AssetSafe™ platform uses AI automation to scan marketplaces, social platforms, and digital ecosystems for unauthorized use of brand assets, helping reduce counterfeit exposure and safeguard consumer trust.
+SECUR3D is a leader in brand and intellectual property protection.
+Its suite of proprietary AI-powered tools is the only end-to-end protection system that combines proactive detection with automated enforcement.

+Its flagship product, AssetSafe, is a proactive identification and analysis tool that creates a unique digital fingerprint that detects theft, infringement, and unauthorized before it goes live across leading platforms and marketplaces worldwide.
+Helping reduce counterfeit exposure and safeguarding consumer trust for brands.

 About Digital Brands Group